Back to all tools

 Paste a public YouTube URL to get direct links to the available thumbnail sizes.

-You can open or save the image for legitimate reference and approved reuse.
+You can open or save the image for legitimate reference, editorial review, and approved reuse.

-Limitations apply: private or restricted videos do not expose thumbnails, and availability depends on the source upload.
+Limitations apply: restricted videos do not expose public thumbnails, and availability depends on the source upload.

 How to Use YouTube Thumbnail Downloader